apotonick/erbse/README.md

 _An updated version of Erubis._

 Erbse compiles an ERB string to a string of Ruby.
 It is completely decoupled from any framework and does only one thing.
-Pretty boring, I know.

 ## TODO

 * Block comments
 * Add newlines in compiled Ruby.

+## Block Yielding

 ## Added features